OpenCageData/address-formatting/README.md

 ### Who are we?

 We run the [OpenCage Geocoder](https://geocoder.opencagedata.com).
-Previously, before beine spun off as a seperate company, we were a division of [Lokku](http://www.lokku.com), long time supporters of OpenStreetMap and open data initiatives.

 We also run [#geomob](http://geomobldn.org), a meetup of London location based service developers where we do our best to highlight geoinnovation.

 ### Further reading